Financial Universe

 In the past few years, we’ve seen deep changes in the financial industry, while also becoming familiar with concepts and trends that are essential for that entire transformation based on decentralization, emerging new players and financial inclusion.
 Among those movements, we have Embedded Finance.

-Putting it simply, it’s possible to say that it is a phenomenon turning companies into banks.
-Through Embedded Finance, any business can add financial services and products to their portfolio, without losing sight of their core business.
+Explaining it in a very simple way, we can say that it is the phenomenon that transforms companies into banks.
+Through Embedded Finance, any business has the possibility of adding financial products and services to its portfolio, without leaving aside its core business.

-If you've already used the credit card products of a store, for example, most likely this was an Embedded Finance experience.
+If you've already used the credit cards of a store, for example, this was most likely an Embedded Finance experience.
 In other words, this dynamic is already part of our daily lives, making financial services easier to use, more convenient and more personal.

 In order to explain in more detail what that phenomenon is and how it is revolutionizing the distribution for financial services, we talked to Bruno Diniz, expert in innovation in the industry, cofounder of Spiralem, Head of FDATA (Financial Data & Technology Association) in South America, professor at Fundação Dom Cabral and the MBA program at USP and author of the book “O Fenômeno Fintech”.
 Check out our talk below.